Krasko25/Obsidian-Sync/Archive/Tdiary.md

 Tomorrow I will use a timer to measure my work periods.
 After each work session I will have an opportunity to choose the amount of time for leisure.
 It is impossible to extend a break time in that app, you can choose the duration only one time after your work session.
 I will have to pay for this leisure time with my Habitica coins according to my rates.
 I will also have a right to spend as much time as I want (for free) on stretching and other activities without electronic devices.

 I know, that those rules are way too easy to follow, but I think that it would be better to follow easy rules than breaking the hard ones.
+==January 19th, 2024==
+Today I woke up quite late.
+I did my morning routine, cooked one dish to take some problems out of my mother's plate and had a training.
+After that I was expecting my friends to visit me.
+They did, but, unexpectedly, my sister, her husband and my nephew came at the came time as my friends did.
+Spending time with my family and friends took quite a lot of time, so I was able to only do the Habitica call, English lesson and write this note.
+I aim for a long term development, so I will prioritise my sleep.

+By the way, my nephew is going to spend a night at our place.

+During the Habitica call I choose the same goals as I had during the previous week.
+I did that because I just didn't feel like I have achieved them.
+Though I think that It would be better to choose something, the progress in which is easier to measure.

+During the upcoming week I want to:
+1) Have at least 5 days, when I fall asleep and wake up on time.
+2) I am currently learning at one online course to prepare for my math exam.
+Currently I have 20% of progress.
+I want to have 30-40% of progress by the end of this week.
+3) I want to read at least part number 5 of the book "Crime and Punishment" (5 chapters).

+A pinch of gratitude:
+- It is good that I put my sleep above other things.
+- Technically speaking, I did not break any of the rules, that I have created for myself yesterday.
+- I'm glad that I got to spend some time with my family and friend.
+- My trainings are consistent.
+- The Habitica call was interesting, I am happy, that I'm a part of this party.